-The Museum has a paid director, a ten-person board of directors, about 40 active volunteers and an annual paid membership of over 350.
+The Museum has a paid director, a twelve-person board of directors, about 40 active volunteers and an annual paid membership of over 350.

 The average annual visitor count is over 4500.
 During the school year, approximately 400 students come on classroom visits.